dotnet/aspnetcore/docs/DailyBuilds.md

 ## NuGet packages

-Daily builds of ackages can be found on <https://dotnet.myget.org/gallery/dotnet-core>.
+Daily builds of packages can be found on <https://dotnet.myget.org/gallery/dotnet-core>.
 This feed may include packages that will not be supported in a officially released build.

 Commonly referenced packages: